scipy-conference/scipy_proceedings/papers/karl_schleicher/karl_schleicher.rst

  plt.savefig('noisemodel.png')
  plt.show()

 Now we compute the prediction error filter for the noise model (right section on Figure 6).
 Spitz gives detailed instructions to estimate the prediction error filter in a way that is free from end effects.
-Spits observes he gather, Figure 6 right, "is laterally predictable in the f-x domain, with a two-point spatial prediction-error filter (p.e.f.) a, of which the first term, a0, is 1.
+Spitz observes the gather, Figure 6 right, "is laterally predictable in the f-x domain, with a two-point spatial prediction-error filter (p.e.f.) a, of which the first term, a0, is 1.
 The unknown coefficient is found by minimizing the power of the prediction-error a[0]m[k] + a[1]m[k-1], from k = 2 to N."  I first compute the prediction filter, pfa.
-The Each point in M is predicted from the previous value scaled by pfa[0].
+Each point in M is predicted from the previous value scaled by pfa[0].
 We want the best fit to the equations:

 .. code-block:: python

  #    M0              pfa0           M1
  #    M1                             M2
- #    M2         *           =       M3
+ #    M2         *           ~=      M3
  #    ...                            ...
  #    Mn-1                           Mn

 The prediction error filter is the error made by the prediction filter.
 The prediction error filter is 1 followed by the sign reversed prediction error filter.
-I solve this as a general matrix problem, not a simple projection.
-This will be useful later to compute longer filters.
+I solve the prediction filter as a general matrix problem, overkill for a single unknown filter point, but later longer filters will be computed in the next code segment.
+The matrix, Aa, and the right hand side require shifted versions of the data, M.  These shifted vectors are created using array slicing.
+Both sides of the equation are multipled by the conjugate transpose of Aa (methods of the matrix class).
+The equations are solved with scipy.linalg.solve.
 The code to compute the results at a single frequency is surprisingly simple:

 .. code-block:: python